Optimisation-Free Recursive QAOA for the Binary Paint Shop Problem: Methods

 It is also limited when increasing depth~$p$ begins to make the RCC qubits saturate the problem Ising graph, which reduces the possible additional qubits that can be in the first layer and not the second.
 For an untrimmed~RCC circuit with~$N$ number of shots, we evenly divide the shots between each of the trimmed RCC circuits, resulting in $N/2^k$ shots each.
 The correlation~$M_{i,j}$ is then calculated as the average over correlations measured from each of the trimmed RCC circuits.
+An added benefit of dividing the shots in this way is that the variance of the measured correlation is reduced because it no longer depends on the probabilistic nature of measurement outcomes of the outer qubits.

+It is tempting to further remove the noise gates entirely, because reducing circuit noise is often the goal in quantum computing.
+It turns out that the noise-gate choices of $R_Z(\theta)$ or $R_Z(-\theta)$ from a single trimmed qubit have the same effect on the $ZZ$-correlation due to symmetry, and is different to removing the noise gate altogether.
+Thus, when there is only a single trimmed qubit, the noise gate can be replaced by only one of its possible choices of gate.
+For any additional trimmed qubits, the full noise gates are required.
+This is because different combinations of noise-gate angle choices can induce different correlation effects across qubits that affect the $ZZ$-correlation observable.